wayfindersinghealth/WayFinder/README.md

 - Locking of Map in a specific location

-- Getting Current Locations Using POST/Track and Network Provider
+- Getting Current Locations Using POST/Track and Network Provider (Latitude and Longtitude)

 - MarkerView to Mark Current Location